MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 install the app plus any appropriate language(s) based on the user's Windows language preferences.

 ## Footnotes

+Click on the number to return to the source location in the document.

 <a name="footnote1" href="#footnote1_ref">1.</a> This paper provides no further motivation for localization itself; it is assumed the reader already understands this.